marijnh/Eloquent-JavaScript/19_paint.md

 {{index "createElement method", "elt function", [DOM, construction]}}

-One of the main things that interface components do is creating DOM structure.
+One of the main things that interface components do is create DOM structure.
 We again don't want to directly use the verbose DOM methods for that, so here's a slightly expanded version of the `elt` function:

 ```{includeCode: true}
 function elt(type, props, ...children) {